Other Statutory Disclosures

-With temporary labour acknowledged as an area of high risk for modern slavery, Datum RPO were introduced at the start of July 2019 to manage all temporary labour requirement and processes.
-Alongside a number of system based checks for example right to work, health and safety conducted by Datum RPO, they also carry out physical checks and audits periodically to ensure temporary agency workers are legally complaint and there are no instances of modern slavery.
+With temporary labour acknowledged as an area of high risk for modern slavery, external specialists are engaged to manage all temporary labour requirements and processes.
+Alongside a number of system-based checks conducted by the external specialist, for example right to work and health and safety, they also carry out physical checks and audits periodically to ensure temporary agency workers are legally complaint and there are no instances of modern slavery.

 As a partner of the Supply Chain School, the Group’s workforce and supply chain have access to thousands of online presentations, training modules, guidance documents and checklists and are regularly invited to attend workshops and briefings.
 One of the key areas covered by the school is modern slavery, with online presentations, checklists, guidance documents and training modules accessed from their website.